tjkerby/lit_review/README.md

 # Log to orient myself in my work

 ## TODO
-* Get a list of pdfs for the papers I'm interested in
-* Chunk these papers and save off each paper as a chunk node with associated attributes
+* Chunk these papers and save off each paper as a chunk node with associated attributes - see https://learn.deeplearning.ai/courses/knowledge-graphs-rag for help
 * Work on RAG with KG to improve question answering capabilities

 ## Nice to haves